 “It is an emerging problem that we are just going to have to learn to manage,” he said.
 “It isn’t something the school is actively looking for, but we will certainly deal with it if it becomes apparent to us or if bullying transfers from being on the internet to being in the school environment.”

 RCMP School Liaison Officer Cheryl McKinnon says the kids who bully others online tend to be the ones whose parents aren’t around and don’t know who their child’s friends are.

 “My biggest fear is that children will be bullied, not articulate it to anyone and then no one will know about it until it is too late or the child’s self-esteem is so low that it is manifesting itself in drug or alcohol use,” she said.

-Internet educators agree the key to protecting children from internet dangers including cyberbullying begins with education and open communication.
-It means setting boundaries, establishing rules and monitoring a child’s internet use and internet friends the same way any responsible parent would monitor their child’s offline friends and activities.
+Internet educators agree that the key to protecting children from internet dangers including cyberbullying begins with education and open communication.
+It means setting boundaries, establishing rules, and monitoring a child’s internet use and internet friends the same way any responsible parent would monitor their child’s offline friends and activities.

 “Talk to your kids about the fact that the dangers are real and tell them exactly what could happen to them if they post too much information about themselves,” Pengilly.
 “Be blunt.
 Tell them they could be abducted or sexually assaulted.”